enkidevs/curriculum/javascript/core/scope/hoisting-applies-only-to-variable-declarations-not-initializations.md

 ---

-# Hoisting applies only to variable declarations, not initializations
+# Hoisting Applies Only to Variable Declarations

 ---
 ## Content